-1. Eligibility.-The rules laid down in Article VIII of the Constitution shall be strictly observed in this contest.
-These events are open only to boys of junior age.

-2. Representation.-Each member class C (elementary) school may represent in district and State Meet in Track and Field Events for Junior Boys.
-Likewise, high schools (Classes AAA, AA, and A, and B) may represent with a Junior team, but in preliminary meets only.
+- 1. Eligibility-The rules laid down in Article VII of the Constitution shall be strictly observed in this contest.
+These events are open only to boys of junior age. - 2.
+Representation-Each member Class C (elementary) school may represent in district and State Meet in Track and Field Events for Junior Boys.
+Likewise, high school (Classes AAA, AA, and A, and B) may represent with a Junior team, but in preliminary meets only.